 Housing Discrimination in Hawaii

-- Refusing to rent or sell housing to an otherwise qualified applicant
+- Refusing to rent or sell on a bona fide offer

 Additional Landlord Tenant Regulations in Hawaii

 Landlord Right to Entry in Hawaii

 Landlords in Hawaii are required to provide at least 2 days’ advance notice before they enter an occupied unit.
 It is not clear whether this notice has to be written.
 Landlords are not required to get permission to enter in the case of emergencies.